Jon Van Til

 Van Til was named Fulbright Distinguished Professor at the University of Ulster during the Spring term, 2004, serving in the Magee College’s INCORE and Centre for Voluntary Action Studies.
 In the academic year 2005-6 he served as Fulbright Senior Specialist at INCORE.

-Van Til has recently been elected President of the Philadelphia/Delaware Valley Chapter of the Fulbright Association.
-He also served as Anna Deane Carlson Distinguished Visiting Chair in Social Science at West Virginia University from 2003-2005.
-His biography is included in WHO’S WHO IN AMERICA.
+Van Til also served as President of the Philadelphia/Delaware Valley Chapter of the Fulbright Association, and as Anna Deane Carlson Distinguished Visiting Chair in Social Science at West Virginia University from 2003-2005.
+His biography has been available since 2006 in WHO’S WHO IN AMERICA.

 Phi Beta Kappa, 1961